1. Purpose of policy

 The University recognises work integrated learning (WIL) as a purposeful, organised, supervised and assessed educational activity required for the completion of a program/course that integrates theoretical learning with its applications in the workplace.

-The purpose of this policy is to provide the framework to support and embed work integrated learning into the curriculum at the University.
+This policy sets out University principles and provides the framework to support and embed WIL into the curriculum at the University.

 2. Scope and application of policy